Bruges to Amsterdam Bike Tour

 Day 1: Arrival in Bruges

 After a hearty breakfast, hit the tracks and pedal to the charming little town of Damme on the banks of the Damse Vaart.
 Then continue to the border and enter Zeeland, a Dutch province marked by light, wind, water, and lots of space.
 It is mostly made up of islands so bridges and ferries will be taking you across the waters as you drift northeast.
 Picture-book towns with ancient houses and cobbled streets But first you will pass through Zeelandic Flanders with its winding country roads, pollard willows, wet meadows, and scattered villages.
 At the end of the day, hop on a ferry boat to the maritime town of Vlissingen.
 Cruising further north, you will discover the nostalgic splendor of the city of Middelburg, capital of Zeeland.
-In the 16th and 17th centuries, it was one of the most important centers of trade in the Netherlands.Accommodation: Hotel Loskade 45, 4-star
+In the 16th and 17th centuries, it was one of the most important centers of trade in the Netherlands.Category A: Hotel Loskade 45.
+It is possible to upgrade to Fletcher Hotel Arion in Vlissingen.

 Today, your last day in Zeeland, you will traverse a patchwork landscape of vast polders, idyllic countryside, rolling dunes, and golden sand flats.
-Your day will end in Willemstad, a fortified town shaped like a seven-point star.Accommodation: Hotel Mauritz, 3-star
+Your day will end in Willemstad, a fortified town shaped like a seven-point star.Category A and B: Hotel Mauritz, 3-star

 The result of a major flood in 1421, Biesbosch is one of the few remaining wetland habitats in Europe where the ecosystem has adapted both to saltwater coming in from the sea through tidal creeks and to freshwater coming down from the rivers.
 It’s an ever-changing labyrinth of creeks and riverlets encompassing countless little islands of willow woods and reeds, a paradise for birds.
 Pedaling on, you will reach one of the oldest towns in Holland, Dordrecht, completely surrounded by water.
 The area around the marina is a true gem.
 This oldest part of town has over a thousand historical buildings and three nostalgic canals.
 The hotel is in Papendrecht, but if you like to stay in Dordrecht this is possible, just ask!Please note you will only cycle through de Biesbosch park on days that the ferry departs.
-It does not have daily departures and currently, because of safety measures due to Covid-19, it is not running.
 An alternative route will be followed if the ferry does not run.

 Pedal into the “Groene Hart” (green heart), a pleasant rural area of low-lying polders with peat meadows and grazing cattle.
 It’s a flat, open, spacious landscape where church spires and windmills touch the horizon and clouds are reflected in lakes and canals.
 Your bicycle holiday ends in Amsterdam, famous for its gorgeous 400-year-old canal district.
 This city is brimming with things to see and do.
 As always, street artists and performers draw crowds to Dam, Leidseplein, and Rembrandtplein.
 A new attraction is “Het Grachtenhuis” (Museum of the Canals).
-You'll also want to visit the newly renovated Rijksmuseum and Maritime Museum.Accommodation: Westcord Art Hotel, 3 -star rooms (4-star rooms available as upgrade with supplement.
-See pricing.)
+You'll also want to visit the newly renovated Rijksmuseum and Maritime Museum.Category A and B: Westcord Art Hotel, 3-star rooms (4-star rooms are available as an upgrade with a supplement.
+See pricing).

 Day 8: Departure